 We have 2 fly rods available in the house for free brown trout fishing on our loch which has produced a few specimen trout over time.

 Salmon fishing is also available on Cray Estate’s 2 mile stretch of the River Shee.
-Permits and a ghillie can be arranged through Ben, a keen fisherman himself.
+Permits and a ghillie can be arranged.
 Further, wild brown trout, grayling, rainbow trout and pike fishing is also available nearby.
-Please contact Ben for more details.

 There is a substantial play park available for use, and this includes a seesaw, 4 swings, including child swings, a baby swing, a slide, trampoline and a large basket swing.
 In addition there is a putting green in the summer and space for many ball games on the front lawn.